Naf256/psychology/introduction-1201/components-of-language.md

 words appear, while others do not.
 In English, “The man bites the dog” is different from “The dog bites the man.”
 In German, however, only the article endings before the noun matter.
 “Der Hund beisst den Mann” means “The dog bites the man” but so does “Den Mann beisst der Hund.

+## More on Semantics

+Words do not possess fixed meanings but change their interpretation as a function of the context in which they are spoken.
+We use contextual information—the information surrounding language—to help us interpret it.
+Examples of contextual information include the knowledge that we have and that we know that other people have, and nonverbal expressions such as facial expressions, postures, gestures, and tone of voice.
+Misunderstandings can easily arise if people aren’t attentive to contextual information or if some of it is missing, such as it may be in newspaper headlines or in text messages.